m50d/m50d.github.com/_posts/2014-12-09-look-back-in-anger.md

 But hopefully it's still the show I remember.
 Perhaps I can even begin to rehabilitate it, to introduce a fresh generation to the wonders of- well, wait and see.
 Either way, it should be an adventure - or at least, something to make me think.

 In a bit of synchronicity, I'm also returning to Fate-Stay Night in parallel.
+My introduction to animé is entangled with the lesser-known visual novel medium; 2005 was also